alebermudez-MGP/sops-bds/02-contract-request.md

 Once all information is complete:

-1. Click the dropdown arrow on the opportunity → select **Create DAG Full Contract**.
+1. Click the dropdown arrow on the opportunity → select **Create BDS Full Contract**.
 2. **Download** the generated document.
 3. Open it and review all details against Salesforce:
 <ul>